-When an eating disorder is present, the rate of diabetes complications and health risks (including onset and severity of microvascular disease and peripheral nerve damage) is greatly accelerated.
+- Diabetes complications (including onset and severity of microvascular disease and peripheral nerve damage)

-One of these complications is hyperglycemia (elevated levels of glucose in the bloodstream).
-This results from insulin deficiency and leads to damage of small vessels (microvascular damage) and nerve cells, specifically peripheral nerves.
+- Hyperglycemia (elevated levels of glucose in the bloodstream) resulting from insulin deficiency and leads to damage of small vessels (microvascular damage) and nerve cells, specifically peripheral nerves

 - Damage to the retina of the eye, kidneys and heart (related to microvascular disease)